Lubrication and Tribology

 Contractor: "Just grease"

-I asked if it was H1 food standard (we were in a food factory), it was as if I was now speaking a different language by the look on his face; we then had a chat about food risks and compliance.
+I asked if it was H1 food standard (we were in a food factory) it was as if I was now speaking a foreign language by the look on his face; we then had a chat about food safety, consumer risks and BRC compliance.

-I lent him a grease gun with H1 grease loaded, we had a further discussion about the amount of grease he was applying to the bearings and why that was important.
+I lent him a controlled grease gun with the correct specification of H1 grease loaded, we had a further discussion about the amount of grease he was applying to the bearings and why that was important.

-Most of the equipment I have ever looked after has rotating elements, these can be the weak point in an overall system, this I know not just from experience but from the good work that those have done before me.
+Most of the equipment I have ever looked after has rotating elements, these are often the weak point in an overall system, this I know not just from experience but from the good work that those have done before me.

-You need to understand that bearings can fail early because of a number of failure modes, the main one being over or under lubrication, some studies report as much as 80% of all bearing failures are from lubrication alone.
+We need to understand that bearings can fail early because of a number of failure modes, the main one being over or under lubrication, some studies report as much as 55% of all bearing failures are down to lubrication alone.

 From my experience the failures I have witnessed have been due to too much load, heat, debris or liquid ingress.
-Sometimes the load and heat has been due improper mounting or to compacted grease, sometimes no grease at all, so it is important.
+Sometimes the load and heat has been due to improper mounting or old compacted grease, sometimes no grease at all.

-It's even more important when we ask our front line operators to take on the task of lubrication, it's definitely the right thing to do and I support TPM with operator training and mentoring.
+It's even more important when we ask our front line operators to take on the lubrication tasks, it's definitely the right thing to do and I support TPM with operator training and mentoring.

 In fact I would stretch that training to include the skilled trades as you don't know what you don't know!

-Having formulated and implemented a Lubrication Strategy as part of a CBM plan working alongside a Predictive program, I found that one fed the other, the more outputs from the predictive tools I gathered, the more the existing lubrication could be reduced in some areas and enhanced in others.
+Having formulated and implemented a Lubrication Strategy as part of a CBM plan working alongside a predictive program, I found that one fed the other, the more outputs from the instruments I gathered, the more the existing lubrication could be reduced in some areas and enhanced in others.
+This was just the start.

-Existing Lubricant inventory was reduced by 50%, new lubrication storage was installed, specifications tightened, procurement controlled, a supplier partnership developed, technicians and operators trained, clean replenishment tools implemented, colour coding introduced, schematics produced, workplace aids posted, machines tagged, oil sampling developed, used lube oils and containers recycled, these were just some of the measures that dramatically reduced the failure rates and reactive work.
+Lubricant inventory could be reduced by 50%, new lubrication storage was installed, specifications tightened, procurement controlled, a supplier partnership developed, technicians and operators trained, clean replenishment tools implemented, colour coding introduced, schematics produced, workplace aids posted, machines tagged, oil sampling developed, used lube oils and containers recycled, these were just some of the measures that dramatically reduced the failure rates and reactive work.

 Personally I find it easy to quantify ROI for Lubrication best practices

-Everything rotates and most of it relies on a microscopic wedge of lubricant to keep the wheels from falling off!
+Everything rotates and relies on a microscopic wedge of lubricant to keep assets from falling to bits!

-If you would like a chat about your Lubrication Strategy then give me a call or send me an email [email protected]
+If you would like to chat about your Lubrication Strategy then give me a call or send me an email [email protected]

 Oil Sampling...
 Why, What, When and Where?